A Priest for Priests and Prisoners

 Joseph was born with a severe curvature of the spine that prevented him from standing up straight.
 However, he did not let this disability prevent him from pursuing holiness.
 As the son of wealthy peasants, he was encouraged in his studies in which he excelled.
 Following a calling to the priesthood, Joseph began his seminary studies at the age of 15 and was ordained seven years later in 1833.

 Each month, they will learn about the Catholic faith through an illustrated story from a saint and fun hands-on activities.
-All sent to them in a snail mail letter.

 The Institute of St. Francis of Assisi